 Studies that have implemented field-based bioturbation data into biogeochemical models indicate that earliest Paleozoic sediment-mixing animals, unlike their younger counterparts, likely did not mediate substantial increases in seafloor oxygenation (98), sulfide reoxidation (35) (but see (99)) or phosphorus burial (100), in contrast to previous suggestions (101).
-These delays in the emergence of widespread deeper sediment mixing and associated biogeochemical ‘engineering’ were presumably not due to lack of the appropriate physiological toolkit, as bilaterian infauna appeared by the late Ediacaran (e.g., (20)), and biomineralizing and relatively large infauna by Cambrian Age 3.
+These delays in the emergence of widespread deeper sediment mixing and associated biogeochemical ‘engineering’ were presumably not due to lack of appropriate physiology, as bilaterian infauna appeared by the late Ediacaran (e.g., (20)), and biomineralizing and relatively large infauna by Cambrian Age 3.
 Moreover, lowermost Cambrian successions contain trace fossils attributed to mobile deposit-feeders, suggesting that at least some early Cambrian infauna possessed the ability to efficiently mix sediments (4).
-These lags may alternatively indicate delays in the ecological implementation of efficient sediment mixing behaviors employed by modern ‘keystone’ bioturbators, such as biological bulldozing (cf. (52)).
+These lags may instead indicate delays in the ecological implementation of efficient sediment mixing behaviors employed by modern ‘keystone’ bioturbators, such as biological bulldozing (cf. (52)).
 Early Paleozoic infauna, in particular, may have lacked sufficient nutritional incentives or energy resources (particularly under the low-oxygen bottom waters prevalent in early Paleozoic oceans) to pursue metabolically costly activities such as deep and intensive biological bulldozing on an ecologically or environmentally widespread scale (4, 11).
-The radiation of biological bulldozers, potentially initiating in the middle–late Paleozoic and continuing into the Mesozoic may, in part, reflect increases in atmospheric and marine oxygen levels—perhaps in turn linked to the terrestrial radiation of arboreal vascular plants and associated changes in nutrient delivery (102) or changes in export productivity (71) and an associated lessening of metabolic constraints on bioturbational activity (4).
+For instance, nutritional incentives for deep sediment mixing may have been comparatively low if surface ocean-produced organics were more efficiently exported to the seafloor surface under lower seawater oxygen levels.
+The radiation of biological bulldozers, potentially initiating in the middle–late Paleozoic and continuing into the Mesozoic may, in part, reflect increases in atmospheric and marine oxygen levels—perhaps in turn linked to the terrestrial radiation of arboreal vascular plants and associated changes in nutrient delivery (102), or changes in export productivity (71), and an associated lessening of metabolic constraints on bioturbational activity (4).

 Increases in the depth of the transition layer would have also substantially shaped seafloor biogeochemistry and habitability, in particular by increasing the volume of sediment exposed to ocean bottom waters.
 Many modern vertical burrows are either passively or actively ventilated through the activities of their occupants; this bioirrigation enhances the flux of solutes between bottom waters and sedimentary pore waters (103).
 These effects may extend far beyond the area immediately surrounding burrow walls, especially in the presence of large and/or powerful bioirrigating taxa (104).
-Greater depths or intensities of bioirrigation associated with deepening of the transition layer would likely have increased reoxidation and remineralization of organic carbon (105), potentially increasing local oxygen bioavailability on ecologic time scales but, on geologic time scales, decreasing oxygen supply via negative feedbacks between marine organic carbon burial and atmospheric oxygen accumulation (106).
+Greater depths or intensities of bioirrigation associated with deepening of the transition layer would likely have increased remineralization of organic carbon (105), potentially increasing local oxygen bioavailability in upper seafloor sediments on ecologic time scales but, on geologic time scales, decreasing oxygen supply via negative feedbacks between marine organic carbon burial and atmospheric oxygen accumulation (106).
 Even if burrows were not actively ventilated, increasing burrow depth would have resulted in a deeper oxic zone, as recently demonstrated by a diagenetic modeling study which found that deeper-penetrating Skolithos burrows create a much larger volume of oxic sediments than shallower burrows (65).
 Therefore, as larger, deeper burrows became more common in the Mesozoic and Cenozoic, increased depths of seafloor oxidation should have driven higher organic carbon remineralization rates.
-Increases in bioirrigation associated with deepening of the transition layer may have also decreased the burial fluxes of other reductants, such as ferrous iron and hydrogen sulfide (107)—though recent work has highlighted that not only burrow depth but also burrow density may critically shape extents of sulfide reoxidation linked to bioirrigation (65).
+Increases in bioirrigation associated with deepening of the transition layer may have also decreased the burial fluxes of other reductants, such as ferrous iron and hydrogen sulfide (107)—though recent work has highlighted that burrow density as well as burrow depth may strongly shape extents of sulfide reoxidation (65).
 Greater bioirrigation depths should have also mediated decreases in phosphorus burial, fostering more extensive nutrient regeneration (100) which may in turn have spurred further increases in productivity and organismal biomass associated with episodes such as the MMR.